-All Verano models come standard with a six-speaker audio system with a 7-inch touch-screen display, USB and auxiliary ports, satellite radio, OnStar, Bluetooth phone and audio connectivity, dual-zone automatic climate control and steering wheel-mounted audio and cruise controls.
-A rearview camera and IntelliLink, Buick’s voice-activated infotainment system, are also standard.
-Optional features include a nine-speaker Bose sound system, push-button start, navigation and a moonroof.
-Available safety features include blind spot monitoring, lane departure warning, rear parking sensors and rear cross traffic alert.
+Standard features in the 2015 Buick Verano include a rearview camera, Buick’s voice-activated IntelliLink infotainment system with a 7-inch touch-screen display, USB and auxiliary ports, satellite radio, Bluetooth, dual-zone automatic climate control and a Wi-Fi hot spot provided by OnStar 4G LTE (subscription required).
+Optional features include a nine-speaker Bose sound system, push-button start, navigation, blind spot monitoring, lane departure warning, rear parking sensors, rear cross traffic alert and a moonroof.

 - "Our test car also included the excellent navigation system that was easy to program and scan on the fly thanks to its redundant touchscreen and multipurpose knob controls." -- Edmunds (2013)

 - "Verano suffers from the same control issues that plague other Buicks, primarily too many look-alike buttons clustered too close together on the central dashboard stack.
 A few buttons use abbreviations whose meanings are not immediately apparent." -- Consumer Guide (2013)

 The base 2015 Verano has 14.3 cubic feet of trunk space, which is good for the class.
 Models equipped with a Bose sound system have 14 cubic feet of trunk room.
 Test drivers are impressed with the Verano’s trunk space and wide trunk opening.